sanbec/elemendas-addons/readme.txt

 It's simple!
 Just create a search results archive at the Elementor's theme builder, then drag and drop the Search Results Widget and enjoy it!

 == Screenshots ==
+1. The widget appears only in the Archive section
+1. Multiple results
+1. No results found
+1. Only one result
+1. Warning if any text is missing
+1. Warning if used in an archive other than search results

 == Upgrade Notice ==